Hamilton, New Jersey Revolutionary War Sites

 (609) 585-1686

 The John Abbott II House was built circa 1730.
-The house has a very interesting Revolutionary War story.
-The following is from Helen Almy West's history of Hamilton Township:
+The following account of the house's role in the Revolutionary War is from Helen Almy West's History of Hamilton Township, written in 1954:

 Isaac Pearson House